Royalty (Chris Brown album): Plot

 Brown in the "Liquor / Zero" music video.

 Chris Brown is first seen drowning his sorrows at a bar alone when a mysterious woman buys him a drink and gives it to him after slipping a drug into it.
 After reluctantly drinking it, Brown loses control of his senses and leaves with the woman to her home, but Brown is under the effect of the drug and sees everything in a psychedelic way as his eyes turn temporarily neon green ("Liquor").
 After the night spent with the mysterious woman, Brown hails a taxi to return home, only to find another girl he has been seeing angrily tossing his clothes off the balcony, unaware of his whereabouts.
 Rather than get into an argument, Brown decides to gather his boys and go out.
 Afterwards, he starts dancing in an alley and moves his way into a laundromat with his crew before taking the stage at a downtown theater and meeting up with Dan Bilzerian ("Zero").

 After Brown leaves his crew, another woman catches his attention.
 He follows her to a building containing a high tech fighting arena.
 Suddenly, an old man's face appears on the screen and tells Brown that he owns the substance that was slipped into his drink back at the bar and wants it back via Brown's blood.
 Realizing he was tricked in the first place, Brown is forced to fight the old man's henchmen, but easily dispatches them with his heightened physical abilities derived from the drug and escapes, though the old man tells the second woman to follow him ("Fine By Me").
-Brown then calls his girlfriend and heads over to her place, where they make love through the night ("Back to Sleep").
+Brown then calls his girlfriend and heads over to her place, where they have sex through the night ("Back to Sleep").